Hands-On Fundraising

 Blank pad open to a page that says only "start today" in pink ink.

-Chances are, your mailbox and email inbox have been busy the last few weeks.
+It’s year-end, so chances are, your mailbox and email inbox have been busy the last few weeks.

 SO MANY appeals – sometimes from organizations you haven’t given to.
 Sometimes, you wonder how they even got your address.